automl/DAC4SGD/examples/rl_for_dac/README.md

 ```bash
 python train.py --n_steps 1000
 ```
-with 1000 steps (which should be a larger number in practise).
+with 1000 steps (which should be a larger number in practice).

 In `eval.py` a trained agent is loaded, converted into the required policy format and evaluated.